Krásná Hora nad Vltavou

 Krásná Hora nad Vltavou (Schönberg) is a town in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 1,100 inhabitants.
+Located in the Benešov Uplands, it was founded as a mining settlement, connected with mining of gold and later antimony.

 Administrative division

 Krásná Hora nad Vltavou consists of 11 municipal parts (in brackets population according to the 2021 census):